BAMS-Designs/BAMS-Designs.github.io/README.md

 Website: https://bams-designs.github.io/

-This is our 2023 Build18 project: Forgot My Stuff.
+This is our 2023 Build18 project: Forgetful Friend RFID Reader